MAZ01001/obsGameInputOverlays/README.md

 and click on an image and select "Edit selected element" on the right.

 You might need to move the canvas with one right click and stop moving with one left click to see the image.
-Because these are HQ images and the zoom is not big enough.
+Because these are HQ images and zooming out is not enough.

 Then on the left, there is an input field labeled "Keycode" where you input your key (the site should detect any button press and update this field) to apply hit OK.

-When you're ready, select "Export to JSON" and now that's your new "overlay.json" file with your custom keybindings.
+When you're ready, select "Export to JSON" and now that's your new layout config file ("overlay.json") with your custom keybindings.

 </details>

 ## Games

 <details open>
-<summary>Supported Games</summary>
+<summary>Supported games list</summary>

 - [BattleBlock Theater](./battleblocktheater/#What)